According to “How to Read a Book” by Mortimer Adler, there are three types of books:

-This is something I felt a while before reading Adler’s book, and reading his book definitely helped me see it more clearly.
+This is something I started feeling a bit before reading Adler’s book, and reading his book definitely helped me see it more clearly.
 Over the past few months, I switched my focus from type 2 books to type 3.
 I still read type 2 books but put most of my reading efforts on type 3.
 I rarely read type 1.

-My first type 3 batch includes the following books (I didn’t read all of them yet):
+My first type 3 batch includes the following:

 - The Principles of Psychology (William James)